avi8230/WS_public/README.md

    - Takes a word as input and generates a sentence mentioning the word using artificial intelligence.
    - Connected to OpenAI's ChatGPT server.

-## Responsive Design
-The website is designed to be responsive, adapting to various screen sizes.

 ## Code Availability
 The publicly available code is partial and intended solely for demonstration purposes.